gs1/EPCIS/JSON-simple-context/WithSensorData/README.md

 - `SensorDataExample6.jsonld`:  An interval reading with comprehensive statistical measures (`minValue, maxValue, meanValue, sDev, percRank, percValue`) over interval `startTime, endTime`.
    Also includes a custom MeasurementType `someSensorProperty` that uses `stringValue`, and custom `furtherSensorData` with extra custom props (user/vendor extensions)
 - `SensorDataExample7.jsonld`:  Custom MeasurementTypes using non-numeric values (`stringValue, booleanValue, uriValue, hexBinaryValue`)
-- `SensorDataExample8.jsonld`:  An interval report of Humidity Temperature
+- `SensorDataExample8.jsonld`:  An interval report of Absolute Humidity and Temperature
    - And the concentration of:
      - A `chemicalSubstance` (using an INCHI key URL)
      - A `microorganism` (using a NCBI taxonomy URL)